xrisk/Loquitor/README.md

 A command is given to the bot by prepending a chat message with `>>`.
 Those commands are as follows:

-* define QUERY: Searches wiktionary.org for the meaning of a word or phrase.
+* `define QUERY`: Searches wiktionary.org for the meaning of a word or phrase.
-* help [CMD]: Gives help on all commands that implement help (probably everything).
+* `help [CMD]`: Gives help on all commands that implement help (probably everything).
 If the name of a command is passed to `help` (without `>>`), it gives help on only that command.
-* search QUERY: Gives a list of ten search results from bing.com.
+* `search QUERY`: Gives a list of ten search results from bing.com.
 Because of the limitations of chat formatting, the results are given like this:

 >   \> Speedtest.net - Official Site, (https://speedtest.net)
 >
    Test your Internet connection bandwidth to locations around the world with this interactive broadband speed test from Ookla

-* test: Responds with a random message taken from a list found [here](https://github.com/ralphembree/Loquitor/blob/master/bot.py#L24).
+* `test`: Responds with a random message taken from a list found [here](https://github.com/ralphembree/Loquitor/blob/master/bot.py#L24).
-* whatis: Tries to find a definition of a word or phrase by searching Google for the phrase with `definition` prepended.
+* `whatis`: Tries to find a definition of a word or phrase by searching Google for the phrase with `definition` prepended.
 If Google's little custom response is not there, it resorts to the `define` command.
-* wiki: Searches wikipedia.org for a word or phrase.
+* `wiki`: Searches wikipedia.org for a word or phrase.
-* youtube QUERY: Searches youtube.com for a video.
+* `youtube QUERY`: Searches youtube.com for a video.
 It responds with the first result one-boxed.
 The `yt` shortcut command can also be used.

 ## Contributing